faizaans-spektra/java-migration-copilot-samples/Labs/java-migration-copilot-v2.md

    ![Deployment progress](images/image1.png)

-1. To access the web application, Navigate to the **AKS resource** in the Azure portal.
+1. To access the web application, navigate to the **AKS resource** in the Azure portal.

    ![Deployment progress](images/new/c1.png)